w1n-gl0ry/w1n-gl0ry.github.io/content/posts/defcon32.md

 But when running, it failed and returned -1, I don't know why it happened.

+According to Microsoft's system function documentation, if calling the system function results in an error, it returns -1 and sets the error code to the global variable `errno`.

 > If command is NULL and the command interpreter is found, returns a nonzero value.
 If the command interpreter isn't found, returns 0 and sets errno to ENOENT.
 If command isn't NULL, system returns the value that is returned by the command interpreter.
 It returns the value 0 only if the command interpreter returns the value 0.
-A return value of -1 indicates an error, and errno is set to one of the following values:
+A return value of -1 indicates an error, and errno is set to one of the following values.

-According to Microsoft's system function documentation, if calling the system function results in an error, it returns -1 and sets the error code to the global variable `errno`.

 So I leveraged the [_get_errno](https://learn.microsoft.com/en-us/cpp/c-runtime-library/reference/get-errno?view=msvc-170) function to to get the current value of the errno global variable.